Personalised treatment to meet your needs

 Living with advanced cancer

 Advanced cancer often can’t be cured, but it can be controlled.
 This is known as palliative treatment – treatment that is not aimed at curing the cancer, but stopping or slowing the spread, or relieving the side effects of your cancer and maintaining your quality of life.
-Palliative care incorporates a range of services offered by medical, nursing and allied health professionals, as well as volunteers and informal carers.

 Financial and legal issues